By: Woodnick Law, PLLC

 CPS, now known as DCS, got involved at their beckoning.
-The child ultimately received treatment while in CPS care and now, many years later, is a successful adult with his associate’s degree and a good job.
+The child ultimately received treatment while in CPS care and now, many years later, is a successful adult with an associate’s degree and a good job.

-First, we argued that there is a good cause for the Board to consider approving the card as the incident occurred long ago and, in this case, placement on the registry was more perfunctory than anything.
+First, we argued that there is a good cause for the Board to consider approving the card as the incident occurred long ago and, in this case, placement on the Registry was more perfunctory than anything.
 This was not a parent who intentionally abused his child.

-Second, there are exceptions to the central registry clearance rules in some limited circumstances.
+Second, there are exceptions to the Central Registry clearance rules in some limited circumstances.
 In theory, a person who has had a “substantiation” on their record and in the database with CPS/DCS can nonetheless request a finding bypassing the registration.

 In considering whether an exception to the fingerprint clearance requirement was necessary, I was reminded of a doctor we represented many years ago.
-He was a retired surgeon who, by life’s circumstances, was going to be raising his step- grandchild.
+He was a retired surgeon who, by life’s circumstances, was going to be raising his step-grandchild.
 The statute required that he be fingerprinted.
 His prints would not take.
-He went to the police department on 2 separate occasions but there were only able to produce blotches with limited identifiable loci (the fingerprint markers used for comparing samples and identifying fingerprints).
+He went to the police department on two separate occasions but there were only able to produce blotches with limited identifiable loci (the fingerprint markers used for comparing samples and identifying fingerprints).
 It turns out that, after years of scrubbing in for surgeries multiple times a day, the ridges in his prints were dulled to the point of being flat and he was unprintable.

 In that situation, we were fortunate enough to have an understanding judge who helped us make a good cause exception to the rule.
 Fingerprints can be a tricky field to navigate, especially involving cases of child custody.